-Dentalis Dental Implants is committed to providing you high-quality products based on our latest insights in the current research.
-Additionally it is in our understanding to support our clients as a partner in case of implant loss.
+Dentalis Dental Implants is committed to providing high-quality products based on our latest insights in the current research.
+Additionally, it is in our understanding to support our clients as a partner in case of implant loss.
 Accordingly, we will support you with a lifetime warranty on the implant – no matter where your patient will go.

 Lifetime warranty for implants